 Trust me the biggest issue when working out of hotels is their terrible internet speeds.

 Imagine the feeling of downloading 6k red rushes on a terrible hotel connection.

 Invest In A Beast Of A Laptop

 MacBook Pro’s and high-end laptop PC’s are not cheap but now that I’ve moved to a proper high-end machine I can honestly say it’s worth every penny.

 NVME / Flash storage is now so stupidly fast it can play back almost any file format.

 Modern mobile GPUs are incredibly powerful and generally work well.
-Remember there is also half resolution proxy mode if you need extra grunt to achieve realtime playback
+Remember there is also half-resolution proxy mode if you need an extra grunt to achieve realtime playback